Human. :II: Nature. World Tour

-It is the first tour in which Kai Hahto is an official member of the band, following original drummer Jukka Nevalainen's departure on July 15, 2019.
-It is also the first tour not to feature bassist Marko Hietala following his departure in January 2021, and the first to feature bassist Jukka Koskinen as a session bassist who later joined the band in August 2022.
+It was the first tour in which Kai Hahto is an official member of the band, following original drummer Jukka Nevalainen's departure on July 15, 2019.
+It was also the first tour not to feature bassist Marko Hietala following his departure in January 2021, and the first to feature bassist Jukka Koskinen as a session bassist who later joined the band in August 2022.
+At the conclusion of the tour, the band began their touring hiatus which is set to last between 'two to three years' following the release of the band's tenth studio album, Yesterwynde.

 Background

 In promoting the tour and the album before its release, Troy Donockley and Floor Jansen were special guests on Planet Rock Radio, performing acoustic versions of "Nemo" and "How's the Heart?".

-Following the postponement of the tour due to the COVID-19 pandemic, the band was set to begin the world tour on March 12, 2021 with an interactive livestream experience in a virtual reality built tavern which will feature songs from the album on its setlist.
+Following the postponement of the tour due to the COVID-19 pandemic, the band began the world tour on March 12, 2021 with an interactive livestream experience in a virtual reality built tavern which featured songs from the album on its setlist.
 The virtual livestream show was later postponed to May 2021.
 Upon the conclusion of the virtual performances, the shows had broken records with the first drawing 150,000 viewers and setting it as the most viewed virtual performance in Finland, with the box office exceeding one million in euros.

-The band began the tour in Europe, South America, Asia and North America following the virtual performance.
+The band began the tour in Europe, South America, Asia and North America following the virtual performance, with their first show in Oulu played under the pseudonym "Nevski & the Prospects".
 The tour was originally scheduled to begin in spring 2020, but due to the pandemic, the band had postponed the tour.
 The European tour was postponed again to late 2021 on January 29, 2021, but had added a new date in Dublin, Ireland.
 The band returned to Hellfest in Clisson, France on July 25, 2022.
 Additional tour dates for North America were announced on October 12, 2021.
 European tour dates for November and December were later confirmed to go ahead for the band.
 Shows that were postponed in Europe that year were later rescheduled for the end of 2022.
-Following the announcements of shows in Kitee and Vaasa, the tour is set to conclude in June 2023.
+After the shows in Kitee and Vaasa in June 2023, the tour was concluded.
+Prior to the conclusion of the tour, the band issued a statement on April 6, 2023 that they would be going on a touring hiatus after the next studio album's release.